Hckmar9/hckmar9/README.md

 I'm a strong advocate for diversity and inclusion in the tech industry, I like to support people, mostly women who looking to break into the field.
 My goal is to achieve a positive impact in the world through technology.

-Strong teamworks, define a force of innovation, diversity, and progress.
+Strong teams, define a force of innovation, diversity, and progress.